5 Easy Steps to Clean Brake Fluid and Keep Your Car Safe

 1. Make sure you're using the right type of brake fluid.
 There are different types of brake fluid for different types of cars, so make sure you're using the right kind.

 2. Keep them clean.
-Make sure you keep your brakes clean by regularly wiping them down with a rag.
+Keep your brakes clean by regularly wiping them down with a rag.
 This will help keep them functioning properly.

 4. Have them serviced regularly.
 Brakes should be serviced at least once a year, or more often if you drive a lot or use your car for towing or hauling heavy loads.

 5. Use the correct braking technique.
-Don't slam on the brakes; instead, use a light touch and apply pressure gradually.
+Don’t slam on the brakes; use a light touch and gradually apply pressure.
 This will help extend the life of your brakes.

 1. Can you wash brake fluid?

-2. Will brake cleaner, clean off brake fluid?
+2. Will the brake cleaner clean off brake fluid?

 3. Is brake fluid water soluble?

-4. How to clean brake fluid off paint?
+4. How to clean brake fluid off concrete?

 Rahat Hossain